 Can Personal Injury Settlements Be Taxed?

 So, are personal injury settlements taxable?
-This is one of the most common concerns that we hear at our personal injury law firm, usually in the form of “Will my personal injury settlement be taxed?”
+This is one of the most common concerns that we hear at our Georgia personal injury law firm, usually in the form of “Will my personal injury settlement be taxed?”
 This is a perfectly reasonable and understandable area for worry.
 Most often when someone is injured they are out of work for some time, possibly an extended period of time, and money becomes an increasing concern.

-The IRS has extensive documentation answering the question are personal injury settlements taxable, although it can be difficult to decipher.
+The IRS has extensive documentation answering the question of are personal injury settlements taxable, although it can be difficult to decipher.
 Every personal injury claim is unique, and there are nuances that differentiate each one.

 Getting clear, concise information on whether a personal injury settlement is taxable or not can be a huge relief to anyone who has been through a personal injury court case.
-That being said, it is almost impossible to make a blanket statement that answers the question are personal injury settlements taxable without diving into some of the particulars.
+That being said, it is almost impossible to make a blanket statement that answers the question of whether personal injury settlements taxable without diving into some of the particulars.

 Federal Tax Status of Personal Injury Settlements